 Lelystad Airport was due to open for commercial traffic in November 2020 with the intention to serve as an overflow airport for Amsterdam Airport Schiphol for non-mainport traffic.
-However, due to the COVID-19 crisis, the Minister of Infrastructure and Water Management announced on 31 March 2020 that there is no need to compensate for shortage in capacity at Schiphol in the short-term and therefore decided to postpone the opening of Lelystad.
-In June 2022, the Minister indicated a decision on the opening of Lelystad Airport would not be taken until 2024.
+However, due to the COVID-19 crisis, the Minister of Infrastructure and Water Management announced on 31 March 2020 that there is no need to compensate for shortage in capacity at Schiphol in the short-term and therefore decided to postpone the opening of Lelystad Airport.
+On 24 June 2022, the political decision on the opening was postponed by two years to 2024, and it hinged on Lelystad Airport fulfilling two requirements: (1) it must obtain a nature permit and (2) a solution must be found for the flight altitude of aircraft approaching the airport over a distance of 30 kilometres near Lemelerveld.
+Regarding the first requirement, Lelystad Airport expects to acquire the nature permit in the first half of 2024.
+Regarding the second requirement, in December 2023, LVNL sent a letter to the Ministry of Infrastructure and Water Management, stating that closing sector 3 (a low flight path) is an appropriate measure.
+If Lelystad Airport obtains the nature permit, it will comply with the two requirements set by the Minister of Infrastructure and Water Management.